 - Leggings or some pants are recommended for the camel ride.
-I actually lived in my leggings the entire time as it was the perfect thing to wear.
+I lived in my leggings the entire time, as it was the perfect thing to wear.

 - Sunscreen!
 Don’t forget it!

 - While this camp had electricity via solar panels, it would be smart to charge everything before you go just in case.
 I also always carry my solar-powered external battery, which is one of my favorite items!

 - A flashlight could help.
 Of course, if your iPhone is juiced enough or you have my badass solar external battery charger, which has one, your all set on that.

 - Hand sanitizer!
 Bring it everywhere in Morocco.

-- If you use camera gear like we do, just know—sand everywhere—may happen.
+- If you use camera gear like we do, just know—sand everywhere—will happen.
 Bring an air blower, multiple lens cloths, and maybe even your crappier lens just in case.
 My lens still has a small crunch on manual focus, and Garrett messed up his lens shutters on his G7X!
-Not cool but the pictures were totally worth it.
+Not cool, but the pictures were totally worth it.

 - Don’t forget a tripod and intervalometer if you’re going to try some night photography.

-- Your tour will be a bit cheaper and shorter in summer as it’s low season for desert trips at that time for obvious reasons.
-It’s hot AF and it’s not possible to spend all day frolicking around the dunes like we did so I’d advise you to go around April or a bit earlier like we did as this is towards the middle/end of high season.
+- Your tour will be a bit cheaper and shorter in summer as it’s low season for Morocco desert tours at that time for obvious reasons.
+It’s hot AF, and it’s not possible to spend all day frolicking around the dunes as we did, so I’d advise you to go around April or a bit earlier like we did as this is towards the middle/end of high season.